gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 ![](img/variance.jpg)

 #### Example
-Given the denisity of a a function (lifetime of a component in days)
+Given the density of a a function (lifetime of a component in days)
 - do we need to answer in terms of k or independent of k?
 - can check integral 0 to 100 f(x) = 1